flashnuke/BinanceExtensionCPP/README.md

 	2. CURL
 	3. Boost/Beast websockets https://github.com/boostorg/beast

-These 3 must be present in order to use the library.
+These 3 must be installed in order to use the library.

 # Documentation